The Inference Tax: Why Most of Your AI Budget Lives in Production

 Model size matters exponentially.
 A 70-billion parameter model doesn’t cost 10x what a 7-billion parameter model costs, the relationship is steeper.
 And larger models don’t always perform better for specific tasks.

 “Bigger model = better” is often wrong.
 Routing a simple classification task to GPT-4 when GPT-3.5 would suffice wastes money.
 Using a frontier model for formatting when a fine-tuned small model would excel wastes more.
 The most cost-effective AI architectures match model capability to task complexity.
+The latest Claude 4.6 release illustrates this perfectly: the mid-tier Sonnet model matches the flagship on most enterprise tasks at 40% less cost.

 Companies facing monthly AI bills in the tens of millions are learning this the hard way.
 The ones controlling costs have stopped treating all queries the same.